Here’s the best format for a bootable USB drive:

 You may not want to hear this, but Linux operating systems have unique file systems, so if you don’t need Windows compatibility, it may not be your best option to create a bootable USB with any of these options.

-Kali Linux Bootable USB – FAT32 or NTFS or FATex?
+Kali Linux Bootable USB: FAT32, NTFS, or FATex?

-Linux Mint Bootable USB – FAT32 or NTFS or FATex?
+Linux Mint Bootable USB: FAT32, NTFS, or FATex?

 Most Linux Mint users suggest NTFS bootable USB if you insist on using a Windows-compatible file system.

 However, like other Linux operating systems, Mint works best with Linux file systems.

 Creating a bootable USB drive is simpler than you might think.
 There are two easy ways to prep a flash drive.